malteschoen/pttModelStudies/README.md

 The picture above is even more damning: the linear PTT model predicts progressively growing die swell (blue dotted line) past the Newtonian plateau.
 Reality has so far completely refused to adhere to this model.

-## Effect of zero-shear viscosity in the exponential model
+## Chapter 3: Effect of zero-shear viscosity in the exponential model

 ![etaZeroViscosity](https://github.com/malteschoen/pttModelStudies/blob/main/newPictures/004a_effect_of_etaZero.png)